simonkovtyk/esbuild-plugin-typescript/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Additional output**
-If applicable, add your console log or any other output to help explain your problem.

 **Additional context**
 Add any other context about the problem here.